The Evolution of Digitally Enhanced Photo Editing Functionality

 September 2000 – Photoshop 6.0 observed the light of day (codename – ‘Venus in Furs’), which brandished a user interface update, dialog box, liquefy filter and vector shapes to name but four evolutionary bits and bobs.

-March 2002 – Photoshop 7 came kicking and screaming into existence (codename – ‘Liquid Sky’), and which gave the world healing brush, designed text in vector and file browser accessibility.
+March 2002 – Photoshop 7 came kicking and screaming into existence (codename – ‘Liquid Sky’).
+Gave the watching world healing brush, designed text in vector and file browser accessibility.

 Photoshop: The CS Years

 October 2003 – Photoshop CS crops us (codename – ‘Dark Matter’).
-Parting ways with numbers and instead opting for letters hereonin, latest version bagged raft of image-editing treasures including camera RAW 2, highly modified slice tool, shadow/highlight command, match colour command, lens blur filter, real-time histogram and smart guides as part and parcel of timely revamp.
+Parting ways with numbers and instead opting for letters hereonin, latest version bagged raft of image-editing treasures including camera RAW 2.
+Along with highly modified slice tool, shadow/highlight command, match colour command, lens blur filter, real-time histogram and smart guides, as part and parcel of timely revamp.

-April 2005 – CS2 lands (codename – ‘Space Monkey’), and which gives debut to all-new features such as camera RAW 3, smart objects, image warp, spot healing brush, red-eye tool, lens correction filter, smart sharpen and vanishing point.
+April 2005 – CS2 lands (codename – ‘Space Monkey’), and which gives debut to all-new features such as camera RAW 3 and smart objects.
+In addition to image warp, spot healing brush, red-eye tool, lens correction filter, smart sharpen and vanishing point.

-April 2007 – Photoshop CS3 revealed (codename – ‘Red Pill’), which paved way for black-and-white conversion adjustment, auto align and blend, revised user interface (including alterations to curves, channel mixer, brightness and contrast, cloning, healing and print dialogue).
+April 2007 – Photoshop CS3 revealed (codename – ‘Red Pill’), which paved way for black-and-white conversion adjustment.
+Meanwhile debuts given to auto align and blend, revised user interface (including alterations to curves, channel mixer, brightness and contrast, cloning, healing and print dialogue).

-April 2008 – Photoshop CS4 breaks the horizon (codenames were omitted for first time in history), which comprised of whole host of new image enhancing gizmos, including dodge/burn, content aware cropping, pixel grids for editing individual pixels, new masks panel, extended depth of field, fluid canvas rotation, smoother zooming and panning and 3D animation and painting functions.
+April 2008 – Photoshop CS4 breaks the horizon (codenames were omitted for first time in history), which comprised of whole host of new digitally enhanced photo editing gizmos.
+Including dodge/burn, content aware cropping and pixel grids for editing individual pixels.
+Also new masks panel, extended depth of field, fluid canvas rotation, smoother zooming and panning and 3D animation and painting functions revealed.

-April 2010 – CS5 makes its presence felt, and with it introduces us to the wonders of intelligent selection tech, improved raw and advanced HDR processing, localised warp tool, advanced 3D options, auto lens correction and extended painting effects.
+April 2010 – CS5 makes its presence felt, and with it introduces us to the wonders of intelligent selection tech.
+Coupled with improved raw and advanced HDR processing, localised warp tool, advanced 3D options, auto lens correction and extended painting effects.